Spherical, hyperbolic and other projective geometries: convexity, duality, transitions: Introduction

-The purpose of this paper is to provide a survey on the properties of these spaces, especially in dimensions 2 and 3, from the point of view of projective geometry.
+The purpose of this paper is to provide a survey of the properties of these spaces, especially in dimensions 2 and 3, from the point of view of projective geometry.
 Even with this perspective, the paper does not aim to be an exhaustive treatment.
 Instead it is focused on the aspects which concern convex subsets and their duality, degeneration of geometries and some properties of surfaces in three-dimensional spaces.
-The presentation is intended to be elementary, hence containing no deep proofs of theorems, but trying to proceed by accessible observations and elementary proofs.
+The presentation is intended to be elementary, hence containing no proofs of deep theorems, but trying to proceed by accessible observations and elementary proofs.
 Apart from some constructions in Sections \ref{sec connection volume} and \ref{sec geometry surfaces}, which have been obtained in \cite{andreathesis}, there is no claim of originality in the presented results.
-On the other hand, the paper attempts to use a modern mathematical language, thus possibly contrasting with the point of view of several presentations of classical topics in the literature.
+On the other hand, in this paper we attempt to use a modern mathematical language, thus possibly contrasting with the point of view of several presentations of classical topics in the literature.

 Hopefully, this survey will provide a unified introduction to the aforementioned geometries, and at the same time it might fill to some extent the lack of references that, in the opinion of the authors, surrounds the differential-geometric understanding of Minkowski, de Sitter and Anti-de Sitter geometries, quite differently, for instance, from the case of hyperbolic geometry where a large number of textbooks appeared since its modern development.